Be the first to get your book for playing with the sestina form at the discounted rate

 --Margaret Randall, I Never Left Home: Poet, Feminist, Revolutionary.

 I'm happy to have this collection of my sestinas incorporated into a book with fourteen exercises to help you write better sestinas.
 The labyrinth is used as a marker to weave our way through writing sestinas.
 If you are a beginner I clearly explain the form, and if you are aspiring to be a sestina troubadour, then this book will give you new insights on managing obsession, collecting teleutons and playing with different techniques.
-Taking preorders now, expected publication date end of May 2020.

 The Sestina Playbook